astral-sh/setup-uv/README.md

 ### What is the default version?

-By default this action installs the version defined as `default` in `action.yml`.
+By default, this action installs the version defined as `default` in `action.yml`.
 When a new release of uv is published this triggers an automatic release of this action with the new version as `default`.

 If you have to know the version installed for other steps of your workflow you can use the `uv-version` output: